Making the UK greener, one house at a time

 Perovskite cells have achieved lab efficiencies surpassing 33%, a significant leap over traditional silicon cells.
 They have achieved efficiencies, approaching the theoretical limit for single-junction solar cells.
 This means they can generate more electricity from the same amount of sunlight, making them incredibly attractive for residential and commercial use.

-The versatility of perovskite solar panels’ design offers unparalleled flexibility.
-They can be incorporated into various applications, including flexible and semi-transparent panels.
+The versatility of perovskite solar panels' design offers unparalleled flexibility.
+Manufacturers can incorporate them into various applications, including flexible and semi-transparent panels.
 This versatility opens doors to innovative uses, such as solar-integrated windows, building-integrated photovoltaics, and solar clothing.

 Notably, advancements in material engineering and protective coatings have led to perovskite cells capable of enduring harsh conditions, with some designs projected to last up to 30 years.